eugenia1984/euge-cafe/README.md

 ## What I did 🚀

-In order to practise  BOOTSTRAP I created a Coffe Shop Website in order to practise a bit of Bootstrap.
+In order to practise  BOOTSTRAP I created a Coffe Shop Website.

 ## Content 🚀